kanru-wang/notes/survival_analysis.md

   - If Duration is measured from when each customer starts to exist, until its Event (or Censor) Date, we would not have window features.
   - Alternatively, if given source data is available from time `t` and window features take a span of `s`, we model all customers that already have a history of `s` at the time `t + s`, we would have window features.
 In production, we would not be able to apply this model to relatively new customers who have a tenure <= `s`.
   - Alternatively, Start Date is a randomly chosen month between 1 to n before the Event (or Censor) date.
 Probability mass function of Event customers is used to randomly generate Censor Dates for non-event customers, so that (1) observation periods for Event and Non-event samples are consistent, (2) the test set can be naturally created.
 Furthermore, window features are available for modeling.
-- Model can only score customers whose home loan was acquired between Start Date and Censor Date.
+- In theory, the model can only score customers whose home loan was acquired between Start Date and Censor Date.
+During inference, a trained Dynamic Start Date model should not be applied to customers who originated after the Censor Date.
+But in practice, the model is applied to customers originate after Censor Date.
 - If we use an earlier Start Date we may not have enough customer history to supply data at origination.
-- During inference, a trained Dynamic Start Date model should not be applied to customers who originated after the Censor Date.
-It should be applied to those originated between the Start Date and the Censor Date.
 - Has fewer customer Selection Biases (compared to Fixed Start Date method) because customers joined at different times are all included; the model captures a broader range of behaviour.
 - Has potential Temporal Bias.
 When customers join at different time, significant changes in economic conditions or marketing campaigns can happen.
 - Allows including relatively new customers in the training set, compared to Fixed Start Date method.